Andyccs/sport-news-retrieval/README.md

 - A button to trigger the crawling in the backend
 - A text area waiting for keywords.
 The click of search button will trigger a query to backend solr to retrieve records.
 Then records are displayed in the page.

-*Note: In the current implementation, an alert view will show up once the button is clicked.
-In the future, we shall modify the clicking event so that it makes the recrawling request to backend.
-TODO(RUAN0007): we need a backend server to accomplish recrawling task*

 To install all components for this website, we first need to install bower using [node package manager](https://www.npmjs.com/):

 ```Shell